Bharathi4real/awesome-nextjs/resources/tools.md

 - [Clerk](https://clerk.com/) - A comprehensive authentication and user management solution for React and Next.js.
 - [NextAuth.js](https://next-auth.js.org/) - A flexible authentication solution for Next.js, with built-in support for OAuth.

+### File Converters
+- [Vert](https://vert.sh/) - All image, audio, and document processing is done on your device.
+Videos are converted on our lightning-fast servers.
+No file size limit, no ads, and completely open source.

 ### Others
 - [Serva](https://getserva.com/) - The quickest way to showcase Instagram feed on your website

 ---